How Remote Monitoring Stops Crime

 While construction site CCTV surely has its many advantages, one main concern is that the reviewing of captured footage normally takes place after a crime has already occurred.
 Remote monitoring, on the other hand, is a contemporary security measure used primarily to prevent crime from happening.
 It is, therefore, reactive in nature, meaning site owners are alerted as soon as any suspicious or problematic activity is detected by the system.

-The system works 24/7, as it is monitored by an NSI Gold accredited security centre, one of the most important accreditations in the security industry.
+The system works 24/7, as it is monitored by a dedicated security centre.
 Read one to understand the several ways in which remote monitoring helps in preventing crime.

 Intelligent remote monitoring systems which are configured to work hand-in-hand alongside your CCTV work by analysing live footage and will send out automatic alarms or notifications when something strange is captured, such as site trespassers.